 He said that the high systemic inflammation caused by periodontal disease could be contributing to cancer development.
 Growth of bacteria in the mouth and gums may also be a factor, he said.

-Read the U.S. News & World Report article: Keep Flossing: Study Ties Gum Disease to Higher Cancer Risk
+Read a U.S. News & World Report article about the Gut study: Keep Flossing: Study Ties Gum Disease to Higher Cancer Risk

 Read a New York Times article about the Cancer Prevention Research study: Gum Disease Tied to Colon Cancer Risk